About the Library:

 Board of Trustees:

-Maryelisa Blundell (President), Sally Dwyer-McNulty (Secretary), Beth Goldberg (Trustee), Jill Hall (Treasurer), Amy Husten (Trustee), Don O’Shea (Vice President).
+Joshua Bardfield (Trustee), Maryelisa Blundell (President), Sally Dwyer-McNulty (Secretary), Beth Goldberg (Trustee), Jill Hall (Treasurer), Amy Husten (Trustee), Donald O’Shea (Vice President).
 The Red Hook Public Library Board of Trustees regularly meets at 7 p.m. the third Thursday of each month at Red Hook Public Library.
 All meetings are open to the public.

 2019 TRUSTEE MEETING SCHEDULE